 These steps can help you manage seasonal affective disorder:

 - Stick to your treatment plan.
 Follow your treatment plan and attend therapy appointments when scheduled.

 - Take care of yourself.
 Get enough sleep to help you feel rested, but be careful not to get too much rest, as SAD symptoms often lead people to feel like hibernating.
 Participate in an exercise program or engage in another form of regular physical activity.
 Make healthy choices for meals and snacks.
 Don't turn to alcohol or recreational drugs for relief.

 - Practice stress management.
 Learn techniques to manage your stress better.
+For example, you may try relaxation techniques such as yoga, tai chi and meditation.
 Unmanaged stress can lead to depression, overeating, or other unhealthy thoughts and behaviors.

 - Socialize.
 When you're feeling down, it can be hard to be social.
 Make an effort to connect with people you enjoy being around.
 They can offer support, a shoulder to cry on or shared laughter to give you a little boost.

 - Take a trip.
 If possible, take winter vacations in sunny, warm locations if you have winter SAD or to cooler locations if you have summer SAD.

 You may start by seeing your health care provider or a mental health professional such as a psychiatrist or psychologist.

 Here's some information to help you get ready for your appointment.

 What you can do